noteable-io/kernels/docs/docs/getting-started/structure.md

 ```

 Note, that when adding kernel directories, `/docker-bake.hcl` will also need to be
-configured to build the new targets
+configured to build the new targets.
+For information on `docker buildx bake`, please refer to https://docs.docker.com/build/bake/reference/

 ### GPU Variants